cesquivelal/OilDiscoveries/README.md

       SparseArrays, QuadGK, Sobol, Roots, NLsolve, Plots

 The file ModelPrimitives.jl defines all objects and functions that are used to solve and simulate the model.
+The file ModelResults.jl has functions to use the model solution and simulations to create Tables 2, 3 and 4, and Figures 5 through 10.

-The file ModelResults.jl uses ModelPrimitives.jl and EmpiricalResults.jl to solve the model and generate all the results in Tables 2, 3 and 4, and Figures 6 and 7.
-This program reads the file Setup.csv, which defines parameter values for each quantitative exercise.
+The file PaperResults.jl uses ModelPrimitives.jl, EmpiricalResults.jl, and ModelResults.jl to solve all versions of the model and generate all the results in the paper.